1Rico/hakaselabs.github.io/_posts/2017-08-02-show-me-async-await-like-am-5.md

         })
 }
 ```
-The above looks a bit messy, with all the nest and unstable conditionals.
-The async/await version is more readable.
+The above looks a bit messy, with all the nesting and unstable conditionals.
+The async/await version is much more readable.
 ```javascript
 const bookTaxi = async () => {
     const rides = await getRides()